ohscar/rmalloc/doc/paper/method.rst

 ==============
 * A1: An allocator with little extra increase in memory usage compared to the requested memory by the client application is efficient in space.
-* A2: An allocator that has a low and constant execution time is efficient in time.
+* A2: An allocator that has a small and preferably constant execution time is efficient in time.

 Hypothesis
 ==========
 * H1: An allocator that performs heap compaction can be efficient in both time and space, compared to other commonly used allocators.
-By making the malloc and free operations fast and the compact operation relatively slow and and calling it when the system is idle it is possible to achieve this.
+By making the malloc and free operations fast and the compact operation relatively slow and calling it when the system is idle it is possible to achieve this.
 On memory-restrained and slow computer systems, such as embedded systems with as little as 512 KB RAM and a 50 MHz CPU, it is important to be efficient in both time and space.